 Low staff turnover against industry average (over a third of our overall staff have been here for 5 years or longer).

-Good level of Senior Management support – including a Director of Nursing, Group Nursing Manager and Care Standards Manager.
+Good level of Senior Management support – including a Director of Nursing Homes Operations, Director of Care Standards and Group Nurse Managers.

 Full clinical autonomy – run your shift effectively with guidance from an experienced management team.